Spectrum provides education and training programs for staff who are engaged in the conduct and support of clinical research.

 The Orientation to Conducting Clinical Research at Stanford (CTR General Orientation) is a two-hour introduction and review of the clinical research process at Stanford University, designed for new clinical research personnel.

 - Provide resources to manage and coordinate clinical research at Stanford University

 - Review university departments involved in research (IRB, RMG, OSR)

-- Orientation assists new clinical research personnel navigate the Stanford clinical and translation research (CTR) process.
+- Orientation assists new clinical research personnel in navigating the Stanford clinical and translation research (CTR) process.

 - Orientation is offered on the second Tuesday of the month.

 - Required for new employees who are working in clinical research; recommended for postdoctoral scholars and faculty.

 CITI training is required human subjects training for all staff working on a research project (all investigators and other study personnel, including all persons who are responsible for the design, conduct, data analysis or reporting of a research project).